AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 :::

-## How to reach the Advanced settings
+## How to reach the Advanced Settings

 :::caution